 The automatic braking system

 If a signal tells a MAX train to wait and an operator proceeds anyway, the automatic braking cuts off power to the train.
-This prevents collisions and ensures things like this don’t happen.
+This prevents collisions.

 Downtown is a little different.

 In Downtown Portland, MAX abides by the city’s traffic control system.
 But…

 There is no automatic braking.
 The traffic control lets trains share sections of tracks.

 Why, you ask?

 Well for starters, because the tracks are on the streets instead of in a separated path, which means slower speeds all around and less of a need for that automatic braking.
 Also, there’s a lot of stuff that has to get through Downtown, and if the system didn’t allow the trains to share tracks, things would move slower than they already do.